 It is always nice if you want to report a malfunction or other problem with a collection container, so we can fix it.
 When reporting, please provide the number of the container.
 Use the Waardlanden app or go to waardlanden.nl/notifications to report a malfunction or problem.

-You have not been able to put your bin bag in the container, but your environmental card has been scanned because you opened the lid and heard the 'click'?
-If so, make a report to our customer contact centre.
-Our customer contact centre staff can have them check whether your failed offering has been registered and, if necessary, they can have it corrected in the registration system.
-You can make a report by entering the contact form complete in full and include the following under 'Message':
+You were unable to put your bin bag in the container, but your environmental pass was scanned, because you opened the lid and heard the 'click'?
+If so, make a report to our customer contact centre within five working days.
+Our customer contact centre staff can have them check whether your failed offering has been registered and, if necessary, correct it in the registration system.
+You can make a report within five working days by entering the contact form complete in full and include the following under 'Message':

 • The number of failed offers